Lapin0t/phd-manuscript/main/02_games.typ

 To tackle this problem, Agda provides more robust capabilities in the form of _sized types_, for which the well-formedness criterion is based on typing.
-However they are not available in Coq, the language in which this thesis has been formalized.
-Moreover, in Agda's experimental tradition, while they do work when used in the intended programming patterns, their semantics are still not fully clear #peio[ref multi-clocked guarded TT].
+However they are not available in Rocq, the language in which this thesis has been formalized.
+Moreover, in Agda's experimental tradition, while sized types are of practical help when used as intended, their precise semantics are still not fully clear~#mcite(<AbelP16>).

-#guil[I don't think the connection between sized types and guarded recursive
-types has been worked out.] #tom[Mais donc c'est quoi le pb?
-Et ta recommandation ici?]
-#guil[De citer un article sur les sized types plutot que sur les multi-clocked
-guarded type theory.]
-We will take an entirely
-different route, building coinduction for ourselves, _inside_ type theory.
+We will take an entirely different route, building coinduction for ourselves, _inside_ type theory.
+Indeed, as demonstrated by #nm[Pous]'s coq-coinduction software library~#mcite(<Pous16>, supplement:
-Indeed, as demonstrated by Damien Pous's coq-coinduction library~#mcite(<Pous16>, supplement: [https://github.com/damien-pous/coinduction]), powerful coinductive constructions and reasoning principles for propositional types are derivable in the presence of impredicativity.
+    [https://github.com/damien-pous/coinduction]) on which our artifact is based, powerful coinductive constructions and reasoning principles are derivable in the presence of an impredicative sort of propositions.
-#tom[Pourquoi la font de coq-coinduction est-elle si petite?]
-#yann[J'ai l'impression que cette fin de paragraphe suggère que tu réimplémentes une librairie de coind plutôt que tu utilises celle de Damien]

 === Coinduction with Complete Lattices

 The basis of coq-coinduction is the observation that with impredicativity,
-#base.Prop forms a complete lattice.
-In fact, not only #base.Prop, but also
+#base.Prop forms a complete lattice ordered by implication.
+In fact, not only
-predicates $X -> base.Prop$ or relations $X -> Y -> base.Prop$, our case of
+#base.Prop, but also predicates $X -> base.Prop$ or relations $X -> Y ->
-interest for bisimilarity.
-By the #nm[Knaster]-#nm[Tarski] theorem~#mcite(<Tarski55>) one can obtain the greatest fixed point $nu f := or.big { x | x lt.tilde f th x }$ of any monotone endo-map $f$ on the complete lattice.
+base.Prop$, our case of interest for bisimilarity.
+By the
+#nm[Knaster]-#nm[Tarski] theorem~#mcite(<Tarski55>) one can obtain the greatest
+fixed point $nu f := or.big { x | x lt.tilde f th x }$ of any monotone endo-map
-#yann[Ref de KT]
+$f$ on a complete lattice.
+Henceforth, we will use $lt.tilde$ for the ordering relation of any lattice, and $approx$ for the derived equivalence relation.

 This is only the first part of the story.
 Indeed this will provide us with the greatest fixed point $nu f$, in our case, bisimilarity, but the reasoning